radiantearth/stac-browser/README.md

 If you are updating from on old version of STAC Browser, you can set this option to `true` to redirect users from the old "unreadable" URLs to the new human-readable URLs.

+### itemsPerPage

+The number of items requested and shown per page by default.
+Only applies to APIs that support the `limit` query parameter.

 ## Theming

 You can customize STAC Browser in the `src/theme` folder.
 It contains Sass files (a CSS preprocessor), which you can change to suit your needs.